Tag Archives

 Read More

 In light of the protests that gripped American cities in wake of George Floyd’s May 29 killing, we are now free to drop all pretenses.
-It’s time to retire all sorts of presumptions, frankly, including the idea that Trump and his white-nationalist “Christian” support is somehow unprecedented.
+The modern Republican Party may have been formed in the 1980s, but it’s always been based on truths delivered in the 1880s.
+Accordingly, it’s time to retire all sorts of presumptions, including the idea that Trump and his white-nationalist “Christian” support is somehow unprecedented.
 On the contrary: We have been here before.

 But first, by all means, let’s also dispense with any and all pearl-clutching from progressives and centrists.
 Donald Trump understands the nature of his political support and, by now, so should we.
-He has been remarkably consistent re. the nature of his vision for this country.
-“Why is it always about race with you people,” his supporters serially countered in pre-Floyd America.
-Because, as was confirmed in June (which only confirms what the war on drugs and mass incarceration showed us decades before), it’s always been about race.
+He has been remarkably consistent with his white power vision for this country.
+“Why is it always about race with you people,” his snarky supporters serially countered in pre-Floyd America.
+Because, as was confirmed this May and June (which further confirms what the war on drugs and its attendant mass incarceration made clear all through the 1980s and ’90s), it’s always been about race.

-Let’s further dispense with our vaguely snarky musing on the Trump movement’s signature rallying cry.
-When he and his followers pledge to “Make America Great Again”, they really DO mean to make it white again — or rather, to restore white citizens to their longstanding, “rightful” place of privilege and power in the face of an ever more diverse citizenry and electorate.
+Let’s further dispense with our sarcastic musing on the Trump movement’s signature rallying cry.
+When he and his followers pledge to “Make America Great Again”, they really DO mean to make it white again.
+The aim is clear, if not true: to restore white citizens to their longstanding, “rightful” place of privilege and power in the face of an ever more diverse citizenry and electorate.
 It’s time to retire this rhetorical question and simply accept it as demonstrable fact.

 As we’ll establish here, it’s also important to recognize this is not the first time white Americans have found themselves on the wrong side of a demographic equation, i.e. trying to maintain political power and privilege in a society where voters of color roughly equal if not outnumber them.